Heritage: The Kaman SH2G(A) Super Seasprite

 The tale of what went right – and wrong – is a fascinating one, and worthy of recording on these pages.
 Marcus Peake remembers the story.

-On 5 March 2008 Senator Joel Fitzgibbon, the new Labour Government Minister for Defence, announced that after careful consideration of all the issues involved, the Government intended to cancel the project.
+Eleven years later Senator Joel Fitzgibbon, the new Labour Government Minister for Defence, announced that after careful consideration the Government intended to cancel the project.

-The eleven-year interval between the two dates bequeathed the Project two unenviable records: for the most troubled Defence aircraft acquisition process ever, and the least successful.
+The interval between the two events bequeathed the Project two unenviable records: for the most troubled Defence aircraft acquisition process ever, and the least successful.
 Not one operational aircraft was ever brought into service, despite expenditure of over one billion Australian dollars.
 So what went wrong?

 Project Sea 1411 – the Super Seasprite acquisition – was born of a need to acquire helicopters for the RAN’s Anzac class frigates.
 These were due to enter service in 1996 but no dedicated aircraft had been included in the purchase.